 where $w_k^{\nu_i}$ and $p_{(k),t}$ denote the weight and lower time components of the neutrino 4-momentum for $k${\it -th} MC packets, respectively.

 The total pair annihilation energy deposition rate is calculated by

-where $G_{{\nu_i},t}^{{\rm pair}}$ denotes the lower time component of the radiation 4-force density due to neutrino pair process.
+with $Q_{\rm pair}=-G_{{\nu_i},t}^{{\rm pair}}$, where $G_{{\nu_i},t}^{{\rm pair}}$ denotes the lower time component of the radiation 4-force density due to neutrino pair process.
 Note that $G_{{\nu_i},t}^{{\rm pair}}$ denotes the net deposition rate in which both heating and cooling due to pair annihilation and pair-creation of neutrinos are taken into account.
-We also note that the total pair annihilation deposition rate for MT01s095 is calculated only for $\rho\leq 10^{11}\,{\rm g/cm^3}$ to avoid fluctuations due to the MC shot noise in the high density and high temperature part of the torus which does not contribute to driving relativistic outflows.
+We also note that the total pair annihilation deposition rates for MT01s095 and MT03s095 are calculated only for $\rho\leq 10^{11}\,{\rm g/cm^3}$ to avoid fluctuations due to the MC shot noise in the high density and high temperature part of the torus which does not contribute to driving relativistic outflows.

 Since there is a time delay until emitted neutrinos are observed and reflected in the luminosities due to the propagation to the extraction radius, for direct comparison with other instantaneously determined quantities, we shift the time origin of the neutrino luminosities by the propagation time scale, i.e., $t\rightarrow t-r_{\rm rad}$.
 On the other hand, for the quantities that can be instantaneously calculated, the time shift is not applied.